-Croatia: Nervous game MOL-Croatia gov, INA as stake4.
-December 2013. / SEE Energy News
+Croatia: Nervous game MOL-Croatia gov, INA as stake, SEE Energy News

 After the MOL submitted a request for arbitration against the Government of the Republic of Croatia, the Croatian Minister of Economy, said that this shows the nervousness of the Hungarians.
 Croatian Economy Minister and head of the government’s negotiating team with MOL, Ivan Vrdoljak, said that the move of MOL, which has requested by the International Centre for Settlement of Investment Disputes (ICSID) to begin arbitration against the Croatian government for violations of certain obligations and procedures related to investments of MOL in Croatia, indicates nervousness of Hungarians.

 Proof of this, considers Vrdoljak, is that the Hungarians accepted the framework for negotiations, which they have tried to change in the second round of negotiations.
 Then they said that they will sell stake in INA, and then that they will not.

 “Now they run an arbitration procedure with some half-truths.
 That anxiety is not good, especially for the shareholders of MOL and they will pay the highest price for such nervousness and inconsistent behavior,” said Vrdoljak.

 He added that the Croatian government has the means to protect strategic national interests and will certainly do so.